cubicibo/SUPer/README.md

 # SUPer
-SUPer is a tool to convert BDN XML + PNG assets to Blu-ray SUP ("HDMV PGS") subtitles.
+SUPer is a HDMV PGS ("BD SUP") encoder.
+It generates fully compliant Presentation Graphic Streams from BDN XML + PNG assets.
 Unlike existing free and professionnal SUP converters, SUPer analyzes and re-renders the caption graphics internally to fully exploit the PGS format.
-Caption files generated with SUPer may feature softsub karaokes, masking, fades, basic moves, and are guaranteed to work nicely on your favorite Blu-ray Disc player.
+Caption files generated with SUPer may feature soft-sub typesetting effects like karaokes, masking, fades, basic moves, and are guaranteed to work on your favorite Blu-ray Disc player.

 Two output formats are supported: SUP and PES+MUI.
 The later is commonly used in professional authoring suites.

 ## Usage
-SUPer is distributed as stand-alone executable with a GUI, or as an installable Python package with gui/cli user scripts.
+SUPer is distributed as stand-alone executable (gui), or as an installable Python package with gui/cli user scripts.

-Users who wish to execute SUPer as a Python package with their local Python environment must first install the package:<br/>
+Users who prefer to execute SUPer in their own Python environment must first install the package:<br/>
 `python3 -m pip install ./SUPer`,  where `SUPer` is the repository folder.

 ## Input file format
 SUPer only accepts Sony BDN + PNG assets as input.
-Those files may be generated via [ass2bdnxml](https://github.com/cubicibo/ass2bdnxml) or avs2bdnxml.
+These may be generated via [ass2bdnxml](https://github.com/cubicibo/ass2bdnxml) or avs2bdnxml.
 Exports from other tools like SubtitleEdit are untested but should work nonetheless.

-### GUI client
+## config.ini
+The config.ini file can be used to specify the relative or absolute path to a quantizer binary (either pngquant[.exe] or libimagequant[.dll, .so]) and its options.
+If pngquant is in PATH, the name is sufficient.
+An external quantizer will offer higher quality than the internal one.
+It also hold a few other options tied to SUPer.

+### Graphical User Interface
-Both the released standalone executables and `python3 supergui.py` will display the graphical user interface.
-The window let one select the input BDN XML, the output file name and tune some options that affect the quality and the stream structure.
+Both the standalone executables and `python3 supergui.py` will display the graphical user interface.
+The user can select the input BDN XML, the output file name and adapt the stream structure with some options.
 The GUI always executes aside of a command-line window providing progress and logging information.

 - Select the input BDN XML file.
 The file must resides in the same directory as the PNG assets.
 - Select the desired output file and extension using the Windows explorer.
 - "Make it SUPer" starts the conversion process.
 The actual progress is printed in the command line window.

-#### GUI config.ini
-The config.ini file can be used to specify the relative or absolute path to a quantizer binary (either pngquant[.exe] or libimagequant[.dll, .so]).
-If pngquant is in PATH, the name is sufficient.
-An external quantizer will offer higher quality than the internal one.

-### Command line client
+### Command line interface
 `supercli.py` is essentially the command line equivalent to `supergui.py`.

-#### CLI Usage
 `python3 supercli.py [PARAMETERS] outputfile`

-#### CLI Parameters
 ```
  -i, --input         Input BDNXML file.
  -c, --compression   Set the time margin required to perform an acquisition, affects stream compression. [int, 0-100, def: 65]